qlik-oss/gopherciser/README.md

 ## VSCode snippets for gopherciser development in VSCode

 Documentation how to use snippets to help with development of gopherciser actions when using VSCodium or VSCode can be found [here](./docs/vscode/Readme.md).

+## Gopherciser architecture

+A description of the gopherciser architecture can be found [here](./docs/dev/architecture.md)